Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 If you prefer to use the whole salmon fillet, make salmon jerky dog treats by cooking the whole fillet until it becomes hard, then slice into jerky pieces.

-Want a printable copy?
 Request it here and we will email it to you!

-Homemade Dog Treats for FREE!
+Homemade Salmon Skin Dog Treats for FREE!

 Give it a try: most dogs will really, really want to earn these DIY dog treats and your training sessions will improve.

 Remember, rotate the type of high value treats you use with your dog.
 If they get used to a treat its value goes down.
+Another great option if you like to make your own dog treats is my soft pumpkin treats for dogs recipe.

 Do you have a favorite homemade dog treat you make for your dogs?
 Share it in the comments below!